-With most of the day free, I’ve got plenty of time to do one of the longer walks around the Kalahari Red Dunes resort – although I’m hobbling a little after my fall two days ago on the more challenging Olive Trail in the Naukluft Mountains.
+The Kalahari Dunes Walk is one of the longer walks around the Kalahari Red Dunes Resort.
+It’s still a fairly easy walk, although I’m still hobbling a little after my fall two days ago on the more challenging Olive Trail in the Naukluft Mountains.

 There are social weaver nests in just about every tree, and having plenty of time I stop and watch them for a while as they dart around carrying twigs to build their nest.
 A common bird in the Kalahari region, the social weavers build one nest for their entire colony as well as for future residents, and the nests are huge.
 Like a giant apartment block, each nest is occupied by up to 100 sociable weaver families, and some weaver nests have remained occupied for over 100 years.
 They choose acacia trees for their nests, as these trees can live up to 200 years.

-After about 2km along the 4WD road, there’s a sign showing the path heading away from the road, across the top of one the dunes.
+After about 2km along the 4WD road, there’s a sign showing the Kalahari Dunes Walk heading away from the road, across the top of one the dunes.
 It’s still a very well marked track, and you can’t really tell that you’re following the top of a dune.

 In fact, it’s very hard to get a sense of where you are.
-I can see fair way along the track, but the dunes are very low and don’t allow you to see how far the dunes go.
+I can see fair way along the Kalahari Dunes Walk track, but the dunes are very low and don’t allow you to see how far the dunes go.

 I send up the drone for an aerial view, which gives a better idea of the landscape: it’s a huge, featureless expanse, with a series of low sand dunes extending into the distance.